kitchenartsandletters/ups-tracker/ISSUES.md

 **Tasks:**
 - Develop a script to connect to order management systems or shipping platforms
-- Implement logic to identify all shipments with "open" status (not delivered)
+- Implement logic to identify all shipments with "open" status (not delivered) (will develop in KIT-74 ShipStation Integration)
 - Create filters for shipment date ranges to handle historical shipments
-- Build validation to prevent duplicate entries in the Google Sheet
-- Add carrier auto-detection to support future multi-carrier implementations
-- Implement batch processing for large volumes of shipments
-- Create a manual override option for adding specific shipments
+- Create an automated override option for specific cases (i.e. voided labels) (KIT-74)
 - Add reporting capabilities to summarize added shipments
-- Create a scheduled job for regular database seeding
+- Create a scheduled job for regular database increments (covered in KIT-74 ShipStation Integration)
-- Design a user interface for manual operation of the seeding tool

-**Priority:** Medium
-**Estimated Completion:** 4 days
+**STATUS**: In Progress 04/19/25 - see README.md